jhaswanth-1/summary/README.md

 -> **Requirements include:**
-  -> Python 3.8+ and  less than 3.11 as other models are not available with that version python -> streamlit, librosa, noisereduce, numpy, soundfile -> whisper, whisperx, pyannote.audio, fpdf, openai, deep-translator -> torch (with CUDA/cuDNN for GPU users) others it will run on cpu -> ffmpeg as a package
+  -> Python 3.8+ and  less than 3.11 as other models are not available with that version python -> streamlit, librosa, noisereduce, numpy, soundfile .
+  -> whisper, whisperx, pyannote.audio, fpdf, openai, deep-translator .
+  -> torch (with CUDA/cuDNN for GPU users) others it will run on cpu .
+  -> ffmpeg as a package .
-  ->or you can download directly the requirements.txt
+  ->or you can download directly the requirements.txt and the packages .txt .

 - **Set up API keys in** .streamlit/secrets.toml file: